 Look to your existing team and best employees.
 Find out what they would want to ask a candidate.
 Most likely, the current team will have ideas that relate directly to the job.
 Including them in the process will also gain a certain level of buy-in for the new hire.
 They know who would elevate their team.
 There’s nothing worse than hiring someone who brings the entire team down.

 Quality Hiring Process

-If you’re having trouble determining if the candidates are all talk, you might need a more rigorous interview process.
+If you’re having trouble determining if candidates are all talk, you need a more rigorous interview process.
 The best interviews will be measured and repeatable.
 There’s nothing worse than forgetting to ask the same questions to every candidate.
-Use these tactics during your next round of interviews to determine if a candidate is all talk, or if they can walk the walk.
+Use these tactics during your next round of interviews to determine if a candidate is all talk or if they can walk the walk.